 - Operating Humidity

-Let’s briefly define each of these specifications in order to better understand headphone amplifiers.
+Let's briefly define each of these specifications to understand headphone amplifiers better.

 Sample Rate Support

 Many headphone amplifiers double as digital-to-analog converters (DACs).
 When sending digital audio to a headphone amp DAC, it's important to match the sample rate of the digital audio signal to the sample rate the DAC expects.
 Failure to do so may result in degraded audio quality.

 The sample rate is measured in kHz (thousands of samples per second) with common digital audio rates including 44.1 kHz, 48 kHz, 88.2 kHz, 96 kHz, 186.4 kHz, and 192 kHz.